bparanj/crystal/computer/electronics/design/photovoltaic-action.md

 - Different colors of light might produce varying outputs.

 Explanation:
 This experiment demonstrates the basic principle of photovoltaic action.
-The solar cell contains semiconductor materials (typically silicon) that generate an electric current when exposed to light.
+The solar cell contains semiconductor materials ( silicon) that generate an electric current when exposed to light.
 Photons from the light source excite electrons in the semiconductor, creating electron-hole pairs.
 The cell's internal structure separates these charges, producing a voltage across its terminals.

 The experiment shows how:
 1. Light intensity affects voltage output